widberg/sinker/README.md

 #### String Literal

 A string literal is any sequence of characters enclosed in quotes.
 There are no escape sequences.
-String literals may span across multiple lines.
+Adjoining string literals will be treated as a single string literal i.e. `"sink" "er ro" "cks"` is equivalent to `"sinker rocks"`.
+This can be used to split a string literal across multiple lines.

 #### Boolean Literal